telerik/winforms-docs/cloud-integration/google-cloud/getting-started.md

 # Getting Started

-This article will help you get started using Google's Cloud Services.
+This article will help you get started using Google Cloud Services.
 Here are the main steps that you need to take:

 1. [Create a Google Cloud account] (#create-a-google-cloud-account)
 2. [Enable the APIs that you want to use](#enable-the-apis-that-you-want-to-use)